Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 Searching for legislation can be complicated by the fact that each government level has their own repository, their own numbering convention, and different formats.
-Technology can assist by allowing curated content to be readily accessible to advocates that need simple-to-read information.
+Technology can assist by allowing curated content to be centralized into a single database, readily accessible to advocates that need simple-to-read information.

 ### The idea  - Fix Politics App

 Fix Politics is a web-based application written in Python programming language, using the Django framework and Bootstrap user interface styling.
-Its primary goal is to help advocates find and summarize legislation based on an advocate's preferences for impact areas and geographical location.
+Its primary goal is to help advocates find legislation of interest based on an advocate's preferences for impact areas and geographical location.

 The application is customizable, allowing application staff to specify